havenousername/hackatum-2024/README.md

 Run `./setup.sh` in the [`openroutesystem/` directory](./openroutesystem/).
 This will download the Oberbayern map dataset.

+_If you are using a non-unix OS, you might have to follow the steps in the_ _[`setup.sh`](./openrouteservice/setup.sh) on your own, i.e. make directories,_ _copy the config and download the dataset at the provided link._

 Then run `docker-compose up -d` in the [`openroutesystem/` directory](./openroutesystem/) and **wait a few minutes, until the routing graph has fully compiled** (it is compiling as long as there is a file called